Pumpkin Kue Recipe

 Remove from heat and discard the cling film.

-Unmold and transfer to a serving plate.
+Unmold the cake and place it on a serving plate.

 Garnish with scallions and chili.